archierombo/archie-rombo/README.md

 Archie Rombo is based on Underscores http://underscores.me/, (C) 2012-2015 Automattic, Inc.

-To use the theme download and zip it then upload it to your WordPess Website under themes
+To use the theme download and zip it then upload it to your WordPress Website under themes